Nazrawi15/Tigrigna-Cardano-Academy/README.md

 - **Nasser Hassen** – Project lead, curriculum designer
   [LinkedIn](https://www.linkedin.com/in/nasser-hassen-6856502a5/)

-- **Tigrigna Web3 Community** – Volunteer educators, voice-over artists, and developers from Eritrea, Ethiopia, and the global diaspora.
+- **Tigrigna Web3 Community** – Volunteer educators, voice-over artists, and developers from Eritrea, Ethiopia and the global diaspora.

 ---